1940 Pittsburgh Panthers football team: Carnegie Tech

 The annual “City Game” between the Panthers and their Forbes Street neighbor Carnegie Tech took place on November 9.
 The Tartans were coached by Eddie Baker, a former Pitt player and assistant coach for 6 years (1931–1936) under Jock Sutherland.
 They had a 2–3 record, having beaten Geneva (21–0) and Case (14–0), and losing to Holy Cross (18–0), Notre Dame (61–0) and Cincinnati (7–6).
 Coach Baker told The Press: “I think we're capable of playing much better ball than has showed to date.
 At full strength, that is, with the few good players we have in top condition.
 I believe we could give any team in the country a good game if the boys decide to play ball and go the limit.”

 The Panthers led the series 20–5–1.
 Pitt was heavily favored in spite of their 1–1–2 record.
 "About the only sidelight to the match is the first clash of Charley Bowser and Dr. Eddie Baker of Carnegie Tech as head coaches.
 It will be the Brentwood dentist's initial attempt as big boss against his Alma Mater as well as against Bowser, a frat brother of Phi Delta Theta."

 The Panthers managed to squeak by the Tartans 6–0 to win their 21st game in the series.
 The Pitt offense earned only 2 first downs in the first half.
 They did manage to reach the Tech 29-yard line, before losing possession on a John Ross fumble.
 The Tartans answered with a drive to the Panther 34-yard line, but lost the ball on downs.
 The Panther offense generated a 14-play, 72-yard scoring drive on their second possession after halftime.
 The highlight play was a 27-yard run through guard by fullback George Kracum from midfield to the Tech 23-yard line.
 In the 1939 game Edgar Jones threw a late 39-yard touchdown pass to Bob Thurbon to win the game for the Panthers.
 This time Jones raced around right end from 8 yards out for a third quarter touchdown that eventually decided the ball game.
-The Panthers threatened again in the third period, when Jones passed to John Goodridge for an first down on the Carnegie 29-yard line.
+The Panthers threatened again in the third period, when Jones passed to John Goodridge for a first down on the Carnegie 29-yard line.
 Tech halfback George Muha intercepted Jones' next pass to halt the drive.